Advice for Athletes Applying to Independent Boarding Schools

 The school tour and interview are critical aspects of the application process, for the school and for you.

-introduce himself or herself and request time with the coach, if possible when he or she comes on campus.
+If you are interested in participating in athletics at a school but haven’t had contact with the school’s coaches, show your interest as soon as possible.
+Elise Morgan, associate director of admissions at St. Mark’s School, Massachusetts, advises that a student should reach out to introduce himself or herself and request time with the coach, if possible, when he or she comes on campus.
 As she puts it, “Coaches want to hear from the student, not the parent.”
-You can also send your sports schedule in case the coach is able to get out and watch you play.
+You can also send your sports schedule in case the coach is able to watch you play.

-At most schools, an interview with the admission office is required.
+At most schools, an interview with the admissions office is required.
 If a school is located a distance from you, the admission staff may offer a phone or Skype interview.
 This interview is a two-way street.
 You can ask questions to help you get a clearer picture of life at the school.

 And the admission director will use this time as a way to understand your interest in the school and get a feeling for whether the school is a good fit for you.